ACtink/Calories-Tracker/readme.md

 # Calorie Tracker Web Application

-Welcome to the Calorie Tracker Web Application!
-This application is designed to help you track your daily caloric intake, set goals, and monitor your progress towards a healthier lifestyle.
+Calorie Tracker Web Application is designed to help you track your daily caloric intake, set goals, and monitor your progress towards a healthier lifestyle.

 ## Features